 Your physician has determined that colonoscopy is necessary for further evaluation or treatment of your condition.
-This brochure has been prepared to help you understand the procedure.
+The following information has been prepared to help you understand the procedure.
 It includes answers to questions patients ask most frequently.
 Please read it carefully.
 If you have additional questions, please feel free to discuss them with the endoscopy nurse or your physician before the exam begins.
+At DHC, we want to ensure that those who are undergoing a colonoscopy in New Jersey are fully informed about the procedure, from preparation to post-procedure care.

 What Is a Colonoscopy?